tylerlong/rcm-migrate-to-rcv/README.md

 # RCM to RCV migration tool

-This is a tool for Office 365 admin or Google G Suite admin.
+This tool is for Office 365 admin or Google G Suite admin.
 If you organization is currently using RCM, use this tool to migrate to RCV.